 The Stanly County Tax Collector’s Office is responsible for collecting annual property tax bills on real estate, mobile homes, boats, business personal property, aircraft, etc. Also, the Collector’s Office is responsible for the collection of taxes that are levied by all of the municipalities in Stanly County.
-These bills are mailed in July with a discount of 1% available for those paying prior to September 1.
+These bills are mailed in late July/early August with a discount of 1% available for those paying prior to September 1.
 The deadline for paying these taxes is January 5th of the next year.
 Beginning January 6th these taxes are considered delinquent and accrue interest at a rate of 2% for the month of January, plus ¾ % each month thereafter.

 Registered motor vehicles billed August 2013 and prior are still collected at the Stanly County Tax Collector’s Office.
 Registered motor vehicles billed from September 2013 and after are collected by the NCDMV.
 State law has now changed to where you “prepay” your registered motor vehicle taxes at the same time you get your sticker renewed.
 See more information under the registered motor vehicles link.